brentwg/aws-jenkins-tf/README.md

 ## Application Architecture Diagram

 ![Application architecture diagram](documents/jenkins_diagram.png)
-Borrowed from the original tutorial.
+*Borrowed* from the original tutorial.

+## Improvements for the Next Version
+- Upgrade from ELB to ALB
+- Use spot instances for worker nodes